-We hope that you will take the opportunity to enjoy a plate of golden shell mussels which can be purchased from our online shop on this website.
+We hope that you will take the opportunity to enjoy a plate of smoked mussels which can be purchased from our online shop on this website.

 You will do so, knowing that they have been grown and nurtured by a company which minimises its impact on the environment and which cares for workers and local communities.